CommanderLake/LMStud/README.md

 - Native integration using llama.cpp
 - Minimal resource usage compared to embedded web GUIs
 - NEW!
 Huggingface model search and download!
+- EVEN NEWER!
+Voice prompting with Whisper.cpp!

+(Out of date screenshot but you get the idea)
 ![LM Stud Chat Interface](./screenshots/LMStud_Chat.png)

 ## Getting Started